adamarama/tech-writing/guides/Example API Usage.md

 ### OAuth 2.0 Authentication

 For more secure applications, OAuth 2.0 is supported.
+OAuth 2.0 stands for "Open Authorization" and is a standard authorization protocol that allows a website or application to access resources hosted by other web applications on behalf of a user.
 You can obtain an access token by following these steps:

 1. **Request Authorization Code:**